The Instruction File

 Core Principles

-- Act on inbox instructions immediately.
+- Act on Inbox/ immediately.
 When a note says “research X” or “draft Y,” do the work now.
 Don’t just file it.

 - Track everything until acknowledged.
 New items stay visible until you sign off.